ehsanyousefzadehasl/PCwGPGPUs/README.md

 ![CUDA program](Images/CUDA_program.jpg)

-A CUDA program, which views GPU as a co-processor of CPU, CPU or "host" is in charge of doing the data movements (transfer) between CPU and GPU memories with **Memcpy** CUDA instruction (1, 2).
-It also allocates a memory part on GPU's memory with **Memalloc** CUDA instruction (3).
-Then, CPU launches kernels on GPU to be executed by GPU (4) with three arrow syntax with parameters showing the kernel configuration, which we will be cleared as follows.

-Note that:
-1. GPU can only respond to CPU requests for sending or receiving data from/ to CPU.
-Also, it computes a kernel launched by CPU.
-2. GPU cannot initiate any data sending/ receiving request.
-3. GPU cannot compute a kernel launched by itself or it cannot launch a kernel.
-In other words, from a kernel another kernel cannot be launched.
-4. CPU launches kernels on GPU in the order you write in your code.
+A CUDA program treats the GPU as a co-processor attached to the CPU.
+In this execution model, the CPU, also called the **host**, is responsible for managing program execution and coordinating data transfers between the host memory and the GPU memory (device memory).
+Data movement between the CPU and GPU memories is typically performed using CUDA memory copy functions such as **`cudaMemcpy()`** (1, 2).

+The host also allocates memory on the GPU using CUDA memory management functions such as **`cudaMalloc()`** (3).
+After the required data is transferred and memory is allocated, the CPU launches GPU functions, called **kernels**, for parallel execution on the GPU (4).
+Kernel launches use the CUDA execution configuration syntax `<<< ... >>>`, where the parameters specify properties such as the number of thread blocks and threads per block.

+> **Notes**
+>
+> 1. The GPU executes kernels that are launched by the CPU and responds to data transfer requests initiated by the host.
+>
+> 2. In the traditional CUDA execution model, the GPU does not independently initiate data transfers between the host and device memories.
+>
+> 3. Modern CUDA architectures support **Dynamic Parallelism**, which allows a kernel running on the GPU to launch additional kernels.
+Therefore, kernels are not strictly limited to being launched only by the CPU.
+>
+> 4. Kernel launches issued by the CPU are executed in program order within the same CUDA stream unless asynchronous execution or multiple streams are used.

 ### A Typical GPU Program
 In a CUDA program, the following list happens: